buzyomiG/hp/docs/title_call_pro/privacy_policy_pro.md

 ---
 title: Privacy Policy
 feature_text: |
-      Privacy Policy in Title Call -  Mobile Aprication
+      Privacy Policy in Title Call Pro -  Mobile Aprication
 feature_image: "https://picsum.photos/2560/600?image=873"
 layout: page
-excerpt: "Privacy Policy in Title Call -  Mobile Aprication(iphone)"
+excerpt: "Privacy Policy in Title Call Pro -  Mobile Aprication(iphone)"
 aside: false
-permalink: privacy_policy/
+permalink: privacy_policy_pro/
 ---

 **Privacy Policy**

-This privacy policy applies to the Title Call app (hereby referred to as "Application") for mobile devices that was created by (hereby referred to as "Service Provider") as a Free service.
+This privacy policy applies to the Title Call Pro app (hereby referred to as "Application") for mobile devices that was created by (hereby referred to as "Service Provider") as a Free service.
 This service is intended for use "AS IS".

 **Information Collection and Use**